jamesseanwright/github-autoresponder/README.md

 6. Enter the webhook secret that you most likely generated in the previous section (see _`GHAR_SECRET`_)
 7. Under _Which events would you like to trigger this webhook?_, choose _Let me select individual events_, and select: _Issues_; and _Pull request_
 8. Click _Add webhook_ to complete the registration

+### Changing the Response Message

+Currently, the response message is a hard-coded string that lives in the [`ResponseFactory` class](https://github.com/jamesseanwright/github-autoresponder/blob/master/Responder/ResponseFactory.cs).
+Eventually, this will be separated into a Markdown file to be read at startup.